Endometrial cancer usually affects women after menopause.

 Type II cancers are more aggressive and tend to occur in older women.
 About 10% of endometrial cancers are type II.
 The prognosis for women with type II cancers is poor.

-Endometrial cancer is more common in developed countries where the diet is high in fat.
+Endometrial cancer is more common in high-income countries where obesity rates are high.

-Conditions that result in a high level of estrogen but not progesterone include the following:
+Conditions that result in a high level of estrogen and a low level of progesterone include the following:

-Starting menstrual periods (menarche) early, reaching menopause after age 52, or both
+Starting menstrual periods (menarche) early, reaching menopause late (after age 52), or both

 Not having any children

-Abnormal bleeding from the vagina Vaginal Bleeding Abnormal vaginal bleeding includes any vaginal bleeding that occurs Before puberty During pregnancy After menopause Between menstrual periods read more is the most common early symptom of endometrial cancer.
+Abnormal vaginal bleeding Vaginal Bleeding Abnormal vaginal bleeding includes any vaginal bleeding that occurs Before puberty Between menstrual periods During pregnancy After menopause (12 months or more after the last menstrual period) read more is the most common early symptom of endometrial cancer.
 Abnormal bleeding includes

 Doctors may suspect endometrial cancer if one of the following is present:

-If endometrial cancer is diagnosed, some or all of the following procedures may be done:
+If endometrial cancer is diagnosed, some or all of the following procedures may be done to determine whether it has spread:

-If results of the physical examination or other tests suggest that the cancer has spread beyond the uterus, computed tomography (CT) is done.
-Other procedures are sometimes required.
+If results of the physical examination or other tests suggest that the cancer has spread beyond the uterus, computed tomography (CT) or magnetic resonance imaging (MRI) is done.

 Staging is based on information obtained from these procedures and during surgery to remove the cancer.